The 2019 PNW DX Convention promises to be the best yet. Who’s speaking? <These are subject to change, of course>

 Tamitha is a new kind of weather forecaster for our modern world.
 As we become more reliant on technology like our cell phones, GPS (GNSS), and other satellite services we find we are more susceptible to the effects of Space Weather.
 Just like terrestrial weather on Earth, Space Weather can be as mild as a rainstorm or as wild as a hurricane.

 Mike Mertel, K7IR

 "The SteppIR Story"

-SteppIR Antennas was founded in May of 2001 by Mike Mertel K7IR, Jim Thomas K7IRF, and John Mertel WA7IR.
-The company was formed when an idea Mike had begun to develop – a Yagi antenna that would work on the Amateur Radio WARC bands.
+SteppIR Antennas was founded in May 2001 by Mike Mertel K7IR, his brother John, WA7IR, and Jim Thomas K7IRF.
+Mike had begun to develop a Yagi antenna that would work on the Amateur Radio WARC bands.
 Early attempts led to many failures, and the project remained more of a hobby than a business venture.
-Mike, Jim, and John gave up on the antenna project several times, but eventually finalized the basic design that is used to this day with all SteppIR antennas.
+They gave up on the project several times, but eventually finished the design that is used to this day with all SteppIR antennas.

 ARRL DX Forum

-This year's ARRL DX Forum is chaired by Northwestern Division Director Mike Ritz, W7VO and Dick Swanson, K7BTW, our representative on the League's DX Advisory Committee (DXAC).
+This year's ARRL DX Forum is chaired by, W7V Pacific Division Director Jim Tiemstra/K6JAT and Dick Swanson, K7BTW, our representative on the League's DX Advisory Committee (DXAC).
 Joining them on the dias will be Fred Laun, K3ZO and Rusty Epps, W6OAT.